QuentinThierry/Cub3D/Cub3d_bonus/README.md

 - parsing, when search len of map need to suppr whitespace at the end
 - line with only white space return error ?
 <!-- - stop parsing if not valid caracter on the map -->

+Minimap :
+- if screen is too small, do not draw minimap